jtadmor/resume/RESUME.md

 ### Full Stack Developer, *Ombud*, Jan 2015 - July, 2019

 #### Responsibilities
-* End-to-end planning and implementation, including database architecture, REST API design, UX design, and UI code
+* End-to-end planning and implementation, including data model design, service / API architecture, UI code and UX design

 * Developing in-house libraries, utilities and tools for form management, tabular data display, and query handling

 * Triaging bugs and feature requests in collaboration with customer success team and other stakeholders

+* Building combination of user-facing and ad-hoc tools for importing complex, semi-structured data into custom data format

 #### Key Results
-* Joined as 3rd developer on team, built an enterprise-ready sales-enablement platform used by Fortune 500 companies
+* Joined as 3rd engineer on team that grew to 10+, built an enterprise-ready sales-enablement platform used by Fortune 500 companies

-* Created in-house and customer-facing tools for complex data imports, saving thousands of person-hours

-### Legal Fellow, *Conservation Law Foundation*, Nov 2012 - Jan 2013